Falcao inspires Atletico Madrid to win over Real Betis

-Atletico Madrid's winning streak continued as star striker Radamel Falcao inspired a 4-2 victory over Real Betis.
+Atletico Madrid's winning streak continued as Radamel Falcao inspired a comeback victory over nine-man Real Betis.

 Falcao cancelled out Salvador Agra's bizarre opener before Juan Carlos nudged Betis ahead before half-time.